 What does the color blue mean to you and your business?
 Try to think of the websites you have recently visited.
 I guarantee that blue is the most widespread branding color on the web.
 Why, because it safe.
 When your customers and web site visitors see blue branding, they feel safe and at peace.
-But is it too safe?
+But does the color blue mean safe?
 Is the color blue from the bargain bucket and shows no thought or imagination?
 Let’s find out.

 So the color blue meaning can be generally cool, inoffensive and easy to use.
 Let’s look at some of the other meanings associated with this color.
 While we look at the positive and negative words, think about your business, or branding.
 Ponder on what words you want your visitors or clients to associate with when they see your blue logo.
 Below on the left side are some of the negative words associated with blue.
 Have these in mind when using it in web design and branding.
 To the right, are some positive meanings.

 Blue is the most common color not only in corporate business and branding but also in a survey of favourite colours.
 According to Live Science, they took 1,974 men and women and asked whether they preferred purple, blue, green, yellow, orange, red, or pink?
-The color blue proved to be the most popular for both sexes.
+The color blue symbolizes popularity.
+As it proved to be the most popular color for both sexes.

 42% Men chose blue as their favourite colorLive Science